WDI-SEA/react-development-course-materials/04-APIs and Heroku/04-fetch-lecture.md

 - Start by changing the `Home` component to have an empty `componentDidMount()` method.

-- Set the stage for returning a poem in the `div` by changing the text within the `<h1>` to the text "My favorite Shakespeare poem:" as seen here.
+- Set the stage for returning a poem in the `div` by changing the text within the `<h1>` to the text "My favorite Shakespeare poem:" as shown here.

 </aside>